Steinheii

-Steinheii is a mountain in the municipality of Bykle in Agder county, Norway.
+Steinheii is a mountain in Bykle Municipality in Agder county, Norway.
 The 1421 m tall mountain has a topographic prominence of 260 m which makes it the 10th highest mountain in Agder county.
 The mountain sits in the southwestern part of the municipality, just south of the lake Botsvatn and east of the lake Ytre Storevatnet.
 The nearest village is Bykle, located about 15 km to the northeast.